 Again, these statements are very broad and can typically be applied to anyone.
 They usually are extremely open-ended, and you can then narrow down the field from there based on the subject’s feedback to be more accurate.

-This technique refers to when a psychic uses information that the subject has already revealed during the reading and recycles it in later predictions.
+This cold reading technique refers to when a psychic uses information that the subject has already revealed during the reading and recycles it in later predictions.

 If the psychic has already started speaking to their subject, they can use a few Barnum statements to get started and listen to what they say in return.
 They are likely to mention a few concrete things, or you might be able to infer something from what they say.

-In this technique, the psychic won’t acknowledge what they say but instead file the information for later on in the reading.
+In this technique, fake psychics won’t acknowledge what they say but instead file the information for later on in the reading.
 When the time comes, they will pull out that information and watch the subject be shocked by the personal touch to the reading and enthralled by the “power” of the psychic.
+This is one of the main ways how psychics trick you.

 #4: Encourage Them to Reveal Important Information